tkhyn/djangorecipebook/README.rst

 The recipes available in djangorecipebook are mostly derived from djangorecipe_'s functionalities.
-However, while djangorecipe aims at generating all scripts in one part, djangorecipebook enables you to define one part per script (create, manage, wsgi, test, make), hence allowing the use of different settings and/or eggs for each part.
+However, while djangorecipe aims at generating all scripts in one part, djangorecipebook enables you to define one part per script (create, manage, wsgi, test, makemigrations), hence allowing the use of different settings and/or eggs for each part.

-Through its automatic minimal settings generation, djangorecipebook is particularly adapted to reusable apps development, e.g. for testing or generating migrations.
+Through its automatic minimal settings generation, djangorecipebook is particularly adapted to reusable apps development, e.g. for testing or generating migrations with `Django 1.7+`_, south_ or both.

 djangorecipebook works with django 1.4 to 1.7 and relevant python versions (2.6 to 3.4, depending on django version).